markshapiro/graphql-db-projection/README.md

   }
 }
 ```
-will produce `projection`:
+will produce projection:
 ```
 {
   firstName: 1,
   address: { city: 1, street: 1 }
 }
 ```
-now you can use it to fetch fields, for example for mongoDB:
+now you can use it to project fields for db, for example for mongoDB:
 ```js
 import { toMongoProjection } from 'graphql-db-projection';
 // ...